The Table Project’s travel guide to Japan

 • Kennin-ji temple

-Kyoto has the beautiful old town which is a must see.
-Take a walk and just explore what’s around the next corner.
-There are many small amazing shops and cafés.
-A genuine Japanese experience is café Marukyu Koyamaen.
-Staff in beautiful uniforms, beautiful tearoom and garden and they serve a prizewinning matcha roulade and I loved the matcha soda.
-I stayed for hours and tried several servings.
-TIP… their green tea is amazing, so buy yourself a small can of matcha or sencha to take home.
+Kyoto with its beautiful old town, is a must-see.
+Take a walk and simply explore what’s around the next corner; you’ll find many charming shops and cafés.
+For a genuine Japanese experience, visit Café Marukyu Koyamaen.
+The staff wear beautiful uniforms, the tearoom and garden are gorgeous.
+They serve a prize-winning matcha roulade, and I loved the matcha soda!
+I stayed for hours, trying several different servings.
+Their green tea is amazing, so buy yourself a small can of matcha or sencha to take back home.

-Another fantastic experience in Kyoto is the Kennin-ji temple.
-It’s the oldest Zen Buddhist temple in Kyoto, very beautiful and nice visit.
-In the same area there’s another smaller Zen Buddhist temple Ryosoku-in Temple, owned by a modern monk Ito Toryo-san, who among other things do changing art exhibitions.
+Another fantastic experience in Kyoto is visiting the Kennin-ji Temple, the oldest Zen Buddhist temple in the city.
+It’s a beautiful and worthwhile place to explore.
+In the same area, you’ll find another smaller Zen Buddhist temple, Ryosoku-in, which is owned by a modern monk, Ito Toryo-san, who also curates changing art exhibitions.
 They have a beautiful garden where you can take a walk and find peace.
-Tip…buy one of their quality incense boxes made from the garden herbs and plants.
+Tip... pick up one of their high-quality incense boxes made from their garden's herbs and plants.

 • Uji River

-Uji, is the second largest historic city in the Kyoto prefecture and have been the most important producer and distributer of green tea for centuries.
-Take a day trip here, walk along the scenic riverside, drink tea in a teahouse and enjoy.
-Very beautiful and nice place to go.
-Tip…there’s a really nice antique shop close to the river.
+Uji, is the second-largest historic city in the Kyoto Prefecture and has been the most important producer and distributor of green tea for centuries.
+Take a day trip here, walk along the scenic riverside, drink tea in a teahouse, and enjoy.
+It’s a very beautiful and nice place to go.
+Tip: There’s a really nice antique shop close to the river.

-Nara, a lovely daytrip from Kyoto goes to Nara.
-Here the Sika deer have moved into the city and live in the parks and streets.
-They are tame and can be fed with special animal crackers sold along the way.
-There are souvenir shops, cafes and really good street food.
-In Nara there is also a beautiful Buddhist temple with a huge golden buddha, really worth a visit.
+Nara Another lovely day-trip from Kyoto goes to Nara.
+Here, the Sika deer have moved into the city and live in the parks and streets.
+They are tame and can be fed special animal crackers sold along the way.
+There are souvenir shops, cafes, and really good street food.
+Nara also has a beautiful Buddhist temple with a huge golden Buddha, which is definitely worth a visit.

 • Soft ice with real gold in Kanzawa historic samurai district